 Clemetson is a former Director of Content Strategy at the Pew Center on the States and a former Knight-Wallace Fellow at the University of Michigan.
 She was founding managing editor of TheRoot.com, a black-focused website, owned by the Washington Post Company, dedicated to provocative commentary and analysis of politics and social issues.

-Before joining The New York Times, Clemetson worked as a national and international correspondent for Newsweek magazine.
-As a national correspondent, she covered politics and social issues, with a focus on demographics and ethnic identity.
+Prior to The Root, she was a domestic correspondent for The New York Times, where she covered political, social and cultural issues.
+Clemetson also worked as a national and international correspondent for Newsweek magazine.
+As a national correspondent, she covered politics and social issues with a focus on demographics and ethnic identity.

 As an international correspondent in Hong Kong, she was a joint recipient of the Overseas Press Club Award for Newsweek's award-winning coverage of the former British colony's return to Chinese rule in 1997.
 While based in Hong Kong, she also covered political, social and cultural news throughout Southeast Asia.